mmig/mmir-plugin-speech-io/README.md

 # mmir-plugin-speech-io

-Plugin for the MMIR framework that adds a state-machine for managing speech input/output states
+Plugin for the MMIR framework that adds a state-machines for managing speech input/output states

 __NOTE__ currently this plugin requires a [webpack][1] build process (see [mmir-webpack][2]).